ConquerorCletus/RoutineChecker_Pro/README.md

-# RoutineChecker Pro
+# RoutineChecker Pro for Individual and Business.

-Routine Checker sets itself apart by focusing on personal productivity and goal achievement, with a unique emphasis on the Pomodoro technique and small business task delegation.
-By reimagining these features in a unified app, Routine Checker aims to provide a tailored solution for its target user base.
+Routine Checker Pro sets itself apart by focusing on personal productivity and goal achievement, with a unique emphasis on the Pomodoro technique and small business task delegation.
+By reimagining these features in a unified app, Routine Checker pro aims to provide a tailored solution for its target user base.
+Effortlessly manage and track your tasks to enhance productivity and achieve your goals.
+Stay organized;additionally, you can efficiently oversee your business using our employee task tracking feature on our application.

 <img align="center" src="./public/LandingPage.PNG">

 ## Getting Started

 First, run the development server:

 ```bash